Evergy warns of new scam stealing credit card info

-KANSAS CITY, Mo. —Evergy is warning customers about a new scam targeting people trying to pay their bill online.
+KANSAS CITY, Mo. — Evergy is warning customers about a new scam targeting people trying to pay their bills online.

 The utility company says scammers are targeting customers who use search engines like Google to find ways to contact Evergy.